tthomas48/bpt-docs/passes/punchpass.md

 A punch pass is a pass with a limited number of uses.
 If you bought a six punch pass you could redeem it for six tickets over the course of a season.
 Whether six tickets for a single show, or one ticket for six shows.

 ## How do I get started?
-First you need to create the pass.
-If you don't have a Passes link on the left hand side of BuyPlayTix:

-* Click on Settings
-* Click on Global Settings
-* Click on the Sales tab
-* Check the Passes checkbox
-* Click Save Changes
+First you need to [enable passes](enable.md).
+It's disabled by default.

-Now that you have a Passes link
+Once that's done you'll have a link for Passes in your Menu bar.

 * Click on Passes
 * Click on Add Pass
-* Fill in the fields and chose Punchcard Pass
+* Fill in the fields and choose Punchcard Pass
+* Add the number of Punches.
 * Click Save Changes

 ## How do I specify which productions are eligible?